Kern000/Kern000/README.md

   </li>
   <p></p>
   <li>
     Finance, Literary, and Investigations background.
 Performed exploratory research into the science of Human Development as well as organizational studies.
-My strength is my extensive knowledge on how human beings grow and develop capabilities, and how life institutions thrive.
+My strength includes my extensive knowledge on how human beings grow and develop capabilities, and how life institutions thrive.
 This is accompanied by Finance knowledge obtained through a Bachelor's degree in Business Administration, Banking and Finance specialization.
   </li>
   <p></p>
   <li>